Plutonomicon/plutarch-plutus/docs/TRICKS.md

 Outside of that straightforward usecase, figuring out when to use Haskell level functions is quite complex.
 Haskell level functions will always be inlined when generating the Plutus Core.
 Unless the function is used _only once_, this sort of inlining will increase the script size - which is problematic.

 However, if the function is used _only once_, and making it Plutarch level causes extra `plam`s and `#`s to be introduced - you should just make it Haskell level.
-For example, consider the `pelimList` implementation-
+For example, consider the `pelimList` implementation:

 ```hs
 pelimList :: PLift a => Term s (a :--> PBuiltinList a :--> r) -> Term s r -> Term s (PBuiltinList a) -> Term s r